How to get a Pinterest business account (& why it matters!)

 Once you’ve filled in relevant information, click next, and you will be asked to describe your business briefly.
 You can also add a link to your website here.

 In five simple steps, you are done with creating a Pinterest business account.
-Ready to create Pins and advertise!
+And now that you are done setting up Pinterest for business, you are now ready to create Pins and advertise!

 How to Convert from a Personal Account to a Business Account

-In case you don’t want to create a separate business profile, you can convert your existing personal account to a Pinterest business account in the following simple steps:
+If you don’t want to create a separate business profile, you can convert your existing personal account to a Pinterest business account in a few simple steps.

 Step 1: Log into Pinterest